 Go Back

-Micronutrient Testing: What you should know
+Micronutrient Testing: What You Should Know

 Today we live in a society of OVEReating and UNDERnourishment.
 It’s estimated 1 in 3 Americans are deficient in at least 10 key minerals.
 Those numbers are no surprise given an increase in processed foods and nutrient poor soil.
 What’s worse is there is no routine testing performed to identify your levels.